Mini Walnut Banana Bread Loaves are moist bread-like mini cakes with ripe mashed bananas as the main ingredients and topped with crunchy walnut.

 There is also the third method by poking banana peels on all sides with a fork, then place in the microwave for 30 seconds at a time until bananas soften.
 However, heating bananas in such a short period of time will not develop and sweeten the natural sugars in bananas.
 Therefore, I do not recommend using this microwave method for ripening bananas for baking.

 Most banana bread recipes use regular granulated sugar, but I love how the richness of brown sugar gives banana bread deep caramel notes in your banana bread.
 In addition, molasses in brown sugar is the culprit behind the soft and moist texture of banana bread.

-5. Mash bananas with fork
+5. Mash bananas with a fork

 6. How to store banana bread

 Banana bread can easily go bad in only a couple of days.
 To keep it moist, banana bread should always be kept in plastic wrap or an airtight container to keep it from drying out.
 Remember to cool the bread completely before storing to prevent mold from developing faster.
-You can refrigerate it up to a week, and frozen up to three months.
+You can refrigerate it for up to a week, and frozen up to three months.